-The WIOD provides I-O data for 40 countries for every year between 1995 and 2011.
+The WIOD provides I-O data for 40 countries2 for every year between 1995 and 2011.
 For all countries and years, the number of industries is fixed at 35.
 It provides both global and national I-O tables, and this study uses the former to examine global input-output relationships.
 The tables contain data on both intermediate and final use across all countries in each industry.
 For instance, looking at 2011, the table shows that Japan produced electrical and optical equipment worth \$463 billion, using input of basic metal and fabricated metal from South Korea worth \$768 million.
 Moreover, of the \$463 billion worth of electrical and optical equipment produced in Japan, \$2.2 billion were used as intermediate input for transport equipment in China.

 Apart from the WIOD, there are several other global I-O tables provided by IDE-JETRO and the OECD, for example.
 All these tables are useful, but the advantage of the WIOD for the analysis here are as follows.
 First, the coverage of the data is extensive.
 Although the database covers only 40 countries, these make up almost 85% of the world economy in terms of output.
-Second, the WIOD covers not only the manufacturing sector but all industries including services, which makes it
+Second, the WIOD covers not only the manufacturing sector but also services, which makes it possible to examine a large number of industry and country pairs.
+Finally, the WIOD provides data for every year from 1995 to 2011, which makes it possible to examine both structural and cyclical change in the global economy.